-- 1. On the MBG main page, click the Service Configuration tab and then click SIP trunking. - 2.
-Click the sign beside an existing trunk or click the sign to add a new trunk. - 3.
-In the lower section of the screen, locate the place where you wish to add the new rule.
-Use the following screen tools to sort through the list:
+- 1. On the MBG main page, click SIP trunking. - 2.
+Click 🖌 beside an existing trunk or click +to add a new trunk.

-- Rules per page: Specify the number of rules displayed on the page, from 10 to 1000. - o Jump to page: If there are multiple pages of rules, select the page you wish to view.
+- 3. In the lower section of the screen, locate the place where you wish to add the new rule.
+Use the following screen tools to sort through the list: - Rules per page: Specify the number of rules displayed on the page, from 10 to 1000. - Jump to page: If there are multiple pages of rules, select the page you wish to view.

-Note: If the SIP Trunk does not yet have any rules, a single unprogrammed rule will be listed by default.
+NOTE: If the SIP Trunk does not yet have any rules, a single unprogrammed rule will be listed by default.

-- 4. To add the new rule, click beside an existing rule.
-A new rule will be added directly below the existing rule - 5.
-Specify the rule parameters: - Match: Select the match criteria: Request URI, From header URI, or To header URI. - o Rule: Enter the rule, making sure to adhere to the format outlined below. - o Primary: Select the primary ICP to route the call. - o Secondary: Select the secondary ICP to route the call (if applicable). - Description: Type a description of the rule (optional entry). - 6.
-After you have specified the rule parameters, you can do the following: - To move the rule up the list, click 1. - o To move the rule down the list, click ★. - 7.
+- 5. Specify the rule parameters: - Match: Select the match criteria: Request URI, From header URI, or To header URI. - Rule: Enter the rule, making sure to adhere to the format outlined below. - Primary: Select the primary ICP to route the call. - Secondary: Select the secondary ICP to route the call (if applicable). - Description: Type a description of the rule (optional entry). - 6.
+After you have specified the rule parameters, you can do the following: - To move the rule up the list, click 1. - To move the rule down the list, click +. - 7.
 Click Save.